Dvorak keyboard layout: Icelandic

 An IcelandicDvorak layout exists, created by a student at Reykjavik University.
 It retains the same basic layout as the standard Dvorak but features special Alt-Gr functions to allow easy usage for common characters such as "þ", "æ", "ö" and dead-keys to allow the typing of characters such as "å" and "ü".

 Norwegian

 The Norwegian implementation (known as "NorskDvorak") is similar to Parment's layout, with "æ" and "ø" replacing "ä" and "ö".

 Polish

-Polish propositions of a national keyboard layout smiliar to Dvorak were created in 1950s but were not introduced due to a new version of Polish Norm in 1958 with modernized QWERTZ layout.
+Polish propositions of a national keyboard layout similar to Dvorak were created in 1950s but were not introduced due to a new version of Polish Norm in 1958 with modernized QWERTZ layout.

 Romanian

 A Romanian version of the Dvorak layout (named Popak after the name of its inventor) was released in October 2008.
 It is available for both Windows and Linux.

+Russian

+There is a Russian keyboard based on Dvorak, called: Diktor layout.
+It is natively available on linux.